MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 ```

 Ideally, you would first use `Get-xDscOperation` to list out the last few DSC configuration runs on
 your machines.
-Following this, you can examine any single operation (using its SequenceID or JobID)
+Following this, you can examine any single operation by specifying its
-with `Trace-xDscOperation` to discover what it did behind the scenes.
+**SequenceID** or **JobID** with `Trace-xDscOperation` to discover what it did behind the scenes.

 ### Getting events for a remote computer